We want to help you stay safe from fire at home, at a time when the cost of living is rising.

 Due to the cost of living rise, it is now more important than ever to:

-- fit a working smoke alarm on every floor of your home, so you’re alerted quickly if there is a fire.
+- fit a working smoke alarm on every floor of your home and a heat alarm in your kitchen, so you’re alerted quickly if there is a fire.

-- find out if you are eligible for a Home Fire Safety Assessment.
+- find out if you are eligible for a Home Fire Safety Assessment (internal webpage).

 - follow our advice below.

 Help in Greater Manchester

 Whether it's getting your finances into shape, managing your energy usage, boosting your health and wellbeing or finding details about your local foodbank and warm places to go, local councils and organisations across Greater Manchester and beyond are here to give a helping hand.

 Energy saving tips

 Try setting yourself a challenge to delay when you start regularly using your central heating.
 Most people have a set time of year when they feel it's acceptable to start reaching for the thermostat, but why not consider delaying that by a month or so and opting to layer up your clothing/blankets instead to help save money?

 When you need to use your central heating more regularly, check if your system has a timer function.
 The timer can be used to switch your heating on and off so that you use it less.
 For example, turning your heating on just for the coldest parts of the day, such as a few hours in the evening and in the morning when you’re waking up means you won’t forget to turn it off and it will help to save you money.